 What are the long-term side effects of the vaccine?

 The long-term side effects of the vaccine are unknown.
 The most common side effects experienced after vaccination have been mild, of short duration and in the first 1-2 days post-vaccination.
 Serious adverse effects after any vaccination usually occur within six weeks of administration.
 No serious side effects have been reported within six weeks of the receipt of the COVID-19 mRNA vaccine.

 Where do I report any vaccine-related adverse events?

-If you have a concern about any vaccine-related adverse events, contact your health care provider or report them to Student Employee Health.
+If you have a concern about any vaccine-related adverse events, contact your health care provider.
 You can report any adverse events to the CDC’s Vaccine Adverse Event Reporting System (VAERS).
 You can also choose to enroll in the CDC’s V-safe, a voluntary smartphone-based tool, to inform the CDC about any side effects after receiving the COVID-19 vaccine; to receive reminders if you need a second vaccine dose; and to get scheduled check-in messages to monitor your condition.

 Do I need to get a COVID-19 test if I develop flu-like symptoms after the vaccination?

-If you experience a possible vaccine reaction that may require immediate care, seek care in the Emergency Department or call 9-1-1 as appropriate.
-Inform the care team that you are a UMMC employee who recently received the COVID-19 vaccine and report the event to Student and Employee Health at (601) 984-1185.
+If you experience a possible vaccine reaction that may require immediate care, seek care in the closest Emergency Room or call 9-1-1 as appropriate.

 If I become exposed to a household contact with COVID-19 before I receive the first dose or between the first and second doses of the vaccination, do I need to undergo COVID-19 testing?